 The former Imam of Prague later married his brother with Fatima Hudkova over the internet, and helped the latter join her new husband on the Syrian front.

 Samer Shedadeh had previously confessed to the charges, but said he didn’t see them as illegal or unlawful due to the fact he didn’t consider Al-Nusra a terrorist organization nor recognize the legitimacy of Czech courts since they didn’t follow the Islamic Sharia law.

 “Nothing to be ashamed of”, according to Shehadeh

 “I’m proud of it.
 I have nothing to be ashamed of”, the 36-year-old Czech-born Islamic cleric told a court in early January, further arguing that he only did his duty in helping other Muslims and that the government in place in Damascus isn’t the lawful representative of the Syrian nation.

-Under surveillance by Czech intelligence services since 2016 over suspicions he was attempting to radicalize the Czech Republic’s Muslim community, Shedadeh fled the Czech Republic in 2017 before being arrested in Jordan and handed over to his native country by local law enforcements authorities.
+Under surveillance by Czech intelligence services since 2016 over suspicions he was attempting to radicalize the Czech Republic’s Muslim community, Shehadeh fled the Czech Republic in 2017 before being arrested in Jordan and handed over to his native country by local law enforcement authorities.

-An estimated 20,000 Muslims live in the Czech Republic, one of the smallest communities in Europe, and only a minority of them are considered regular worshippers.
+An estimated 20,000 Muslims live in the Czech Republic, one of the smallest communities in Europe, and only a minority of them are considered regular worshipers.